LaureanoOlocco/LaureanoOlocco/README.md

 ### 🔥 Current Missions in Progress:
 - 🛡️ Mastering the dark arts of cybersecurity, penetration testing, and vulnerability assessment
-- 💥 Sharpening my skills as an Exploit Developer — crafting payloads, and mastering low-level attacks
+- 💥 Sharpening my skills as an Exploit Developer — understanding vulnerabilities, crafting payloads, and mastering low-level attacks
 - 💻 Conquering ASIC verification and firmware development
 - ⚙️ Exploring digital circuit design and hardware systems optimization